-- BA (Hons) Media Practice
+- Film and Broadcast Production BA (Hons)

 - The sociology of news production and news management

 Tel: +44 (0)20 7320 2319